pscally1005/pscally1005.github.io/_posts/recipes/meatless/2023-11-12-ratatouille.markdown

 - Heat the olive oil in a large Dutch oven over medium heat.
 Add the (finely diced) onion, garlic, and salt.
 Cook, stirring often until the onion has softened, about 5 minutes.
 Meanwhile, dice the pepper (medium dice)

 - Add the bell pepper and cook, stirring occasionally, until softened, about 7 minutes.
 Meanwhile, cut the rest of the vegetables (medium dice).
-Pour in the crushed tomatoes and season (basil, garlic and onion powder, and black pepper)
+Pour in the crushed tomatoes and season (basil, garlic powder, onion powder, and black pepper)

 - Add the vegetables (zucchini, yellow squash, eggplant, and tomatoes) into the pan.
 Bake at 350F for 60 minutes, covered